rhysf/Diamond2GO/README.md

 ## Support

-For issues, questions, comments or geature requests, please check or post to the issues tab on github: https://github.com/rhysf/Diamond2GO/issues
+For issues, questions, comments or feature requests, please check or post to the issues tab on github: https://github.com/rhysf/Diamond2GO/issues

 ## Prerequisites